Game of Boyles: Plot

-Jake calls Charles's father Lynn, who states that Charles's mother had an affair with a rival florist, which resulted in his birth.
+Jake learns from Charles's father that Charles was born from an affair Mrs. Boyle had had with a rival florist, but that he'd never revealed this to Charles.
 Jake and Terry decide to solve the case before Charles learns of the DNA results.
-They keep investigating Lyndon but Jake finally discovers the truth: a nutria ate poison and then Pappy drank its milk, causing his death.
-However, Jake accidentally reveals that he got the DNA results and Charles discovers his true heritage.
-Jake also deduces that Sam hid Pappy's will as he was jealous of Charles delivering the eulogy at the funeral.
-Jake and Terry then help Charles feel better by giving him the dough jar that the Boyles believe only "the one true Boyle" can open.
-Despite Terry not being able to loosen it, Charles succeeds and is declared "the one true Boyle" by his relatives.
+They keep investigating Lyndon, but Jake finally discovers the truth: a nutria ate poison and then Pappy drank its milk, causing his death.
+However, Jake accidentally reveals that he got the DNA results and Charles discovers his true heritage, which devastates him.
+Jake also deduces that Sam had hidden Pappy's will as he was jealous of Charles delivering the eulogy at the funeral.
+Jake and Terry then suggest to Charles that while he may not be a biological Boyle, he could be the one true Boyle.
+Terry brings him the jar of dough and Charles is able to get it open; he is declared "the one true Boyle" by his relatives.
+Terry reveals to Jake that he'd tried to secretly loosen the lid but had been unable to, meaning Charles accomplished the feat on his own.

-Meanwhile, Holt (Andre Braugher) states that his therapy sessions are not going anywhere and Kevin is pressuring him to reduce his work hours so Rosa (Stephanie Beatriz) suggests that he starts dating to make Kevin jealous.
-To Amy's (Melissa Fumero) surprise, Holt decides to do it.
-They deduce that he will not go out but they are shocked to see him enjoy an evening with a man, even intending to go over to his house.
-But Holt reveals that he knew their plan and played along.
-But the next day, he confesses to Amy and Rosa that he still feels lonely.
+Meanwhile, Holt (Andre Braugher) states that his therapy sessions are not going anywhere and Kevin is pressuring him to reduce his work hours so Rosa (Stephanie Beatriz) suggests that he start dating, secretly believing that he will realize how good he has it with Kevin when he sees the low quality of other available men.
+To Amy's (Melissa Fumero) surprise, Holt decides to do it and sets up a date with a man named Todd.
+Rosa and Amy accompany Holt to Shaw's bar to monitor his date with Todd and are surprised to see him enjoying himself.
+But Holt reveals that he knew their plan and played along, dismissing Todd out of hand.
+But the next day, he confesses to Amy and Rosa that his "victory" over them was meaningless without someone to share it with.
 Just then, Kevin (Marc Evan Jackson) calls his name from outside in the rain and Holt joins him.
 They proclaim their love for each other and kiss.